Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Levels of Robustness in DST

 which corresponds to input types \bettertextcircled{2} and \bettertextcircled{3} in Figure~\ref{fig:spanless}. $\vctr{q}'_{\mathrm{w}}$ is normalised according to Eq.~(\ref{eq:seq_att_quant}).
+Table~\ref{tab:tagging_example} shows examples of value tagging with the proto-DST.
 A set of tag weights $\hat{\vctr{q}}'_{\mathrm{w}}$ is accepted if more than half the probability mass is assigned to word tokens rather than $x_\mathrm{NONE}$.
 We use a morphological closing operation~\cite{serra1982image} to smooth the tags, i.e.,

 where $\smalloplus$ and $\smallominus$ are the dilation and erosion operators, $\delta$ is an indicator function, $\hat{\vctr{q}}'_{\mathrm{w}}$ is interpreted as an array, $\omega = [1, 1, 1]$ is a kernel, and $\nu$ is a threshold parameter that allows filtering of tags based on their predicted weights.